Focus areas: Accessibility, community equity and connection

-The Geelong Cats and Kardinia Park Stadium Trust have partnered with US not-for-profit organisation, Kulture City, to become Australia’s first accredited sensory inclusive stadium.
+The Geelong Cats and Kardinia Park Stadium Trust partnered with US not-for-profit organisation Kulture City to become Australia’s first accredited sensory inclusive stadium.
 Our goal is to provide an inclusive experience for each guest to GMHBA Stadium and strive to raise awareness of the needs and challenges faced by individuals with sensory processing challenges.
-We have a Sensory Room and a Multi-Sensory Room available each match day as well as Sensory Backpacks available around the ground.
-Over 500 staff have received specialised sensory training to assist with guest experience.
+We have a Sensory Room and a Multi-Sensory Room available each match day, as well as Sensory Bags and weighted lap mats available around the ground.
+More than 500 staff have received specialised sensory training to assist with guest experience.

 Our objective is to provide an inclusive experience for every guest.
 We strive to raise awareness of the needs and challenges faced by individuals with sensory processing challenges by supplying our staff, customer service and security members with training and by offering the resources and accommodations below to our guests.